 Given its current vastness, the grottoes’ construction occurred in four phases between 493 AD and 1127 AD.
 The beginning of their construction marks Emperor Xiawen of the Northern Wei Dynasty’s decision to make Luoyang the new capital.
 The second phase brings about the Longmen Caves with carvings of Northern Wei style.
 The following phases, as a result, also honor the time periods in which they were developed and the royals who reigned.
 The grottoes have undergone extensive restoration since the 1950s to remain as prominent Buddhist worship sights.
 Travelers can still find hundreds of inscriptions on the walls revealing stories of the time along with artists’ authentic calligraphic inscriptions.

 Like so many other religious sights all over China, Guangzhou’s Huaisheng Mosque was built many times over before it finally stood resolute.
 Also known as the Lighthouse Mosque and the Great Mosque of Canton, this religious destination is the eighth oldest Islamic site in the world and is one of the most well-known sites in southeastern Asia.
 Old Chinese manuscripts reveal that Sa’d ibn Abi Waqqas, a trusted companion of the Islamic prophet, built the first mosque in 627 AD on what may have been his first Muslim mission to China.
-The mosque survived the Tang and possible early years of the Song Dynasty before being rebuilt once in 1350 and then again in 1695.
+The mosque survived the Tang and, possibly, the beginning of the Song Dynasties before being reconstructed in 1350 and in 1695.
 Today, visitors can take an easy walk through Guangzhou to get to the mosque.
 Many can identify the 118-foot, minimalistic minaret as they walk in its direction.

 Nanjing Confucius Temple